At the beginning of a New Year it’s customary for property commentators to give forecasts for what’s ahead.

 4. Australia’s inflation rate is low.

-Our low inflation rate gives the Reserve Bank room to keep interest rates low or contemplate reducing them further.
+Our low inflation rate gives the Reserve Bank room to keep interest rates low or contemplate reducing them further if unemployment ticks up too high.

 5. Interest Rates are low and likely to remain so for a while